Gothic-Modding-Community/gmc/docs/zengin/scripts/extenders/lego/focusnames.md

 # Focusnames
-When this package is enabled, colors the focus-names of the NPCs in appropriate colors according to the behavior defined below (alpha values are taken into account).
+When this package is enabled, colors the focus names of the NPCs in appropriate colors according to the behavior defined below (alpha values are taken into account).
 Also affects monsters.
 (Mobs/Items get Color_Neutral)

 ## Dependencies